csiro-risk-assessment/mozzie/README.md

 ### Step 1a

-Ensure your system has python3, python3-pip, python3-venv, cmake and a C compiler.
+Ensure your system has python3 with pip and venv, cmake and a C compiler.
 You may check by entering the following commands at the terminal:

 - `python3 --version`: the version number should be 3.10 or greater
 - `pip --version` shouldn't return an error